 It is also important to consider the following:

 It is time to start building your MVP.
 The most important thing at this stage is to capture the primary goal of your product.
 Let’s say you are building a product that helps people build a custom flower pot.
-The product allows people to select a plant, a pot, change pot colors, pot size, flower size, etc. As a result, each customer gets a customised product which suits their individual preferences.
+The product allows people to select a plant, a pot, change pot colors, pot size, flower size, etc. As a result, each customer gets a customized product which suits their individual preferences.
 So we need to understand exactly what our product does and what customer problems it solves.
 What we get out of this is the primary goal, which must be fulfilled to satisfy our customer.
-For our example, a good definition of a primary goal would be: “Allowing customers to receive an individual, customised flower pot”.
+For our example, a good definition of a primary goal would be: “Allowing customers to receive an individual, customized flower pot”.

 With the focus set on our primary goal, we need to define what the main user flow in our product looks like.
 This can be a simple multistep checkout or something way more complex, but simplicity is king here.
 We need to define each particular stage of this flow.
 You can do that quickly with a pen and paper by asking yourself how you would explain to someone what steps are needed to accomplish the primary goal.

-The rule here is: “Keep it simple and don’t think about the features!”.
+The rule here is: “Keep it simple and don’t think about the features!”..
 This is where non-tech founders usually have an advantage since they don’t look at their product with a tech eye and they are not so much tech and feature oriented.
 So if you are a non-tech founder, here is where you will stand out the most.
 So don’t think about specific features like “Product comparison”, “Image zoom”, “Multiple payment methods”, etc. but think about tasks like “Manage my orders”, “Returns”, “Customise a flower pot”, etc. All of these define a process in which most of your customers will use your product.

-Finally you can start writing down the main features for each task in the process.
+Finally, you can start writing down the main features for each task in the process.
 We try to boost our own creativity and define as many features as we can, but at the same time avoid prioritization.
 What we need now is an unprioritized bucket of ideas which can be developed to help the customer solve their problem.
 It helps if you create a process map for your product on your whiteboard or paper, where each task represents a step in your process.
 You can then write down each feature on a post-it and stick it under the correct process step.